adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

-The first thing to notice is that, unlike all other fields in the book so far, the checkbox doesn't have a label.
-This is one of those situations where there is no clear right answer.
-To my knowledge there are three options, each with their own set of tradeoffs:
+You'll notice that that, unlike all other fields in the book so far, the checkbox has a label missing.
+We can add a label, but the contents of the label will duplicate the contents of link.
+We can't wrap the anchor in the label either as their will be two operations using the same space.

+We have three options to discuss, each with their own set of tradeoffs:

 - Use ARIA attributes in order to connect the values inside the divs to the label.
 - Wrap the contents in a label and associate it with the checkbox.